ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 6 - Splunk Log Ingestion Setup/Phase 6 README.md

 ![image](https://github.com/user-attachments/assets/73cfef4e-972f-4279-9f25-b4075d11cabb)

+Now that we have EventBridge sending logs to my Lambda Function, which will then forward those logs to my Splunk, LETS TEST IT!
+I triggered a sample event in GuardDuty, then I check my Splunk to see if it ingested the logs:

 ---
 #### ✅ **Step 4: Configuring GuardDuty to send Logs to Splunk Via GuardDuty ➝ EventBridge ➝ Lambda ➝ Splunk HEC**